kav2k/friend_computer_webhook/README.md

 ## Installation

-1. Create a non-porivileged user for running this.
+1. Create a non-privileged user for running this.
 DO NOT RUN AS ROOT.

 1. Install packages as per `requirements.txt` (using python3) as that user.